Jong-Min-Moon/Jong-Min-Moon.github.io/_pages/about.md

 <summary><a href="https://doi.org/10.1038/s41467-024-45768-0">In-vivo integration of soft neural probes through high-resolution printing of liquid electronics on the cranium</a></summary>

 We present a soft, conformable neural interface system for long-term, stable monitoring of single-unit neural activity in freely moving subjects.
 The system integrates soft neural probes in the brain with liquid metal-based electronics printed on the cranial surface.
-In -vivo mouse studies, leveraging dimension reduction, clustering analysis and goodness-of-fit testing, statistically demonstrate stable 33-week neural recording and behavior-induced activation across multiple brain regions during T-maze tests.
+In-vivo mouse studies, leveraging dimension reduction, clustering analysis and goodness-of-fit testing, statistically demonstrate stable 33-week neural recording and behavior-induced activation across multiple brain regions during T-maze tests.

 </details>
 <small>